 What is child labor and how can we end it?

 While not all work done by children and teenagers below the minimal age should be classified as child labor because of their education situation, nevertheless activities that deprive children of their youth should be abolished.
-Approximately 160 million children between the ages of 5 and 17 are employed in jobs that rob them of their youth, impede their education, or damage their normal intellectual, physiological, or social growth.
+Global estimates show that approximately 160 million children between the ages of 5 and 17 are employed in jobs that rob them of their youth, impede their education, or damage their normal intellectual, physiological, or social growth.
 Almost 50% of these children (about 80 million) are working in environments that can impact their health.

 What is child labor?